thecloudseeker/activity_files/README.md

 # activity_files
+Licensed under the BSD 3-Clause License.
+See [LICENSE](./LICENSE) for details.

+Licensed under the BSD 3-Clause License.
+See [LICENSE](./LICENSE) for details.

 A pure Dart toolkit for reading, editing, validating, and writing workout activity files. `activity_files` provides format-agnostic models, robust GPX and